 — satisfying aesthetic needs;

 As it was mentioned in one of our articles about colors in UI design, trying different combinations and their functionality for user-friendly interfaces, it is important to remember that in any case, in even the most venturesome color matches and blends should feel clean.
 No dirt on a screen or a page.
 Clarity enhances usability rate, supports readability and makes all the colors do their best.

 Talking about interfaces, whose aim is to not just transfer visual message but also enable easy and successful interactions, a good way to check your solutions is a black-and-white look of the accomplished screen.
 Observing it, you will quickly understand if the elements, which have to be noticeable and functional, work like this or get lost without colors.
-Don’t neglect this easy way to check the efficiency of your design: it will reveal ineffective combinations and will easily show what are the potential problems of your interface for color-blind users.
+Don’t neglect this easy way to check the efficiency of your design: it will reveal ineffective combinations and will easily show what are the potential problems with your interface for color-blind users.

 It’s also essential to mention that color choice and combinations have a great psychological potential: they are able to strengthen the message and content of the website creating the appropriate mood.
 Psychological aspects, stereotypes, and cultural background make the color itself a strong and effective factor enabling designers to transfer the ideas, goals, nature, and mood of the digital product.

 Creating interfaces is never an act of pure creativity.
 It is the act of providing users with the product that will heal their pain and make their life happier.
 So, in perspective of color choices and usage in UI, a designer should always remember that the interface should be highly usable and clear.
 All the slightest aspects of color choices should increase usability, utility and harmony.
 Use color coding of categories, provide color markers, use color to improve and speed navigation – there are so many aspects that can become much more efficient and user-centered just with the help of the great power of color.